aeternity/protocol/epoch/api/README.md

   * It is not yet defined in a document.
 Advanced users may inspect the `aec_peer_connection` module;
   * It is meant to be exposed on the Internet;
   * Its TCP port is configurable.
 * User API.
-It consists of three TCP endpoints:
+It consists of the following TCP endpoints:
   * External HTTP endpoint;
     * It is defined via Swagger schema;
     * It is meant to be exposed on the Internet;